 Nearly one-third of retirees keep working after they bid farewell to their first career.
 If you're looking to keep earning, try one of these golden years-friendly careers on for size.

 Calling all former CPAs and bookkeepers—you can make some serious money working seasonally as a tax preparer.
 Some of the big online preparers hire retirees to provide live help to their clients; TurboTax says about one-third of their experts are over 65.
-If you’re good with finance, you’ll want to check out the secrets to retiring early from people who figured out how.

 If you always dreamed of starting your own business, your retirement from your old career could be the perfect opportunity for you to launch that bait-and-tackle shop or party planning service.
 In fact, 42 percent of working retirees are small business owners, according to the Center for a Secure Retirement.